The Difference Between a Dutch Oven & A Camp Dutch Oven

 There's also a lot of food prepared and brought to the event by friends and neighbors, much of it in crock pots.
 Our friend LaRue, a real outdoors-man who knows a lot about camping, canoeing, sharpening knives, wilderness survival - do I need to go on - made Monkey Bread using the hot wood coals from the fire to heat up what he calls an authentic "Dutch Oven."

-He said, "A real Dutch Oven should have a flat lid with a lip around it to hold hot coals from the fire, a flat bottom, and three legs to elevate the pot from coals underneath."
+He said, "It should have a flat lid with a lip around it to hold hot coals from the fire, a flat bottom, and three legs to elevate the pot from coals underneath."

-With this style of Dutch Oven, the primary heat source comes from the top of the pot rather than the bottom, and it is better for baking bread.
+With this style, the primary heat source comes from the top of the pot rather than the bottom, and it is better for baking bread.

 The more familiar Dutch Oven has a rounded top, flat bottom, and no legs, so the pot sits right on the coals.
 This is a great pot when making stews, braises, and chili.